Professionals In Ant Control In Kent

 Using experience and knowledge, our qualified technicians will provide a fast solution to your ant problem.

-ANTS are part of the order hymenoptera and follow a complete metamorphosis with distinct egg, larval, pupal and adult stages.
+Part of the order hymenoptera and follow a complete metamorphosis with distinct egg, larval, pupal and adult stages.
 They have developed quite complex social structures.

 Here are some that are important as pests;